We may earn money or products from the companies mentioned in this post.

 Keep jars of low-sugar tomato and pasta sauce on hand to make a healthy and tasty sauce for meat and vegetables.
-Keep vegetable and chicken broth on hand to whip up soups and stews in the slow cooker.
+Keep vegetable broth on hand to whip up soups and stews in the slow cooker.

 Chop and prep vegetables and fruits on Sunday and package them into containers you can use later in the week.
 Don’t forget some grocery stores sell pre-cut vegetables and fruits that are ready to use.

 Enjoy the convenience of frozen vegetables!
 They’re just as healthy if you avoid ones with sauces and with added salt.
 For Dr. A’s lunch, I buy frozen cod, cover it in a healthy sauce or marinade and bake it for 30 minutes in the oven along with frozen vegetables seasoned with the same sauce.
 So quick and easy!